Here's how to trade a geopolitical shock

 True, there have been a several times that markets didn’t recover as quickly after seismic geopolitical events such as the invasion of France in 1940 and the Yom Kippur War (which led to a complete realignment of control over global oil).

-But even then stocks saw recoveries within 2-3 years, as Credit Suisse’s Keating previously pointed out.
+But even then stocks saw recoveries within 2-3 years, according to Credit Suisse.

 Notably, Warren Buffett also champions the stay-calm-when-all-hell-goes-loose strategy.
 At the absolute height of the financial crisis, he wrote in a New York Times: